Case Results

 You may have made a mistake in your past that resulted in a federal conviction.
 You might wonder if you can get that crime expunged from your criminal record.

 However, unlike many state offenses, very few federal convictions get expunged.
-A knowledgeable federal expungement lawyer helps determine if you qualify for relief.
+A knowledgeable federal expungement lawyer helps determine if you qualify for post conviction relief.

 Crimes Carrying Possible Federal Charges